 - Obtained summary judgment and dismissal of high-profile whistleblower and wrongful termination case on behalf of employer.

-- Obtained terminating sanctions and monetary sanctions of over $100,000 against the plaintiff in a wrongful termination case, where plaintiff found to have engaged in theft and misuse of employer documents.
+- Obtained terminating sanctions and monetary sanctions of over $130,000 against the plaintiff in a wrongful termination case, where plaintiff found to have engaged in theft and misuse of employer documents.

 - Obtained over a dozen restraining orders to protect employers and their employees against workplace violence and civil harassment.